mintware-de/explorator/doc/quick-start.md

         // Return your routes
         RegisteredRoute(
           path: r'/home/{name}',
-          // The builder should return a function that accepts a provider (ServiceProvider from above)
+          // The builder should return a function that accepts a container (ServiceContainer from above)
           // and returns a WidgetBuilder.
-Since we have the provider, we can use DI to get the instance
+Since we have the container, we can use DI to get the instance
           // of our widget 🙌.
-          builder: (provider) => (ctx) => provider.resolve<MyHomePage>(),
+          builder: (container) => (ctx) => container.resolve<MyHomePage>(),
         )
       ];
 }